Kehua

 On the surface, Kehua and Sineng look similar — both Chinese, both listed on the Shenzhen Stock Exchange, both publish PCS datasheets covering the 1,250 kW–8,000 kW range at 1,500 V DC, both actively selling into European BESS projects.
 Both rank highly in Chinese ESS PCS shipment tables.

 Below the surface, they are very different companies.
 Kehua is a 36-year power-electronics conglomerate where BESS is one slice of three business lines.
 Sineng is a 20-year pure-play renewable energy power-electronics company where BESS PCS is 40 % of revenue and growing.
-That divergence shapes everything from pricing posture to warranty follow-through to how urgently a European order gets prioritized against a Chinese utility contract.

 This comparison pulls directly from both companies’ 2024 annual reports (filed with the Shenzhen Stock Exchange), 2024 ESG reports, and the PCS/DC-block datasheets on both manufacturer sites.
 No marketing materials, no analyst summaries.